Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 We can speculate that the result may be linked to confounding factors such as average distances between home and work locations.
-The strength of the correlation provides some evidence that cars and bicycles can be seen in ecological terms as 'species' in direct competition (Lovelace et al. 2011).
+The strength of the correlation provides some evidence that cars and bicycles can be seen in ecological terms as 'species' in direct competition (Lovelace et al.,2011).
 The policy implication of this finding is that in some cases the best way to promote active travel from a health perspective may be to implement policies discouraging car use (Jacobsen et al., 2009).